-Map, left, showing proximity of penguin colonies to areas of persistent open water in the pack-ice covered seas of coastal Antarctica.
+Map, above, showing proximity of penguin colonies to areas of persistent open water in the pack-ice covered seas of coastal Antarctica.
 Between winter (May), when Emperor Penguins begin breeding, and spring (October), when Adélie Penguins begin breeding, the sea ice in the Southern Ocean is very extensive (see previous map) and the openings between ice floes, especially as one travels farther south, become very narrow or disappear all together.
 Therefore, both species of penguins establish their colonies in areas that are close to polynyas, a Russian term that refers to areas of persistent open water or loose pack ice in otherwise heavily ice-covered seas.
 Most Antarctic polynyas form when persistent, strong winds sweep off the continent and push away the sea ice; unlike the Arctic there are few polynyas formed by the upwelling of warm water in the Antarctic.
 This map shows for one section of Antarctica the proximity of penguin colonies (circles = Adélies, triangles = Emperors) to coastal polynyas (light stipling next to the coast; ice shelves are shown in medium shading, and the Antarctic continent in darkest shading).

 This image shows what a polynya looks like from a penguins’ perspective.
 These penguins are standing on an ice floe that is at the edge of a wind-swept polynya.
 Without the wind acting to keep the polynya ice-free (pushing it away), the penguins would have more difficulty, requiring walking, to find a place to dive into the ocean.